-We chose to read Nature Adventures [affiliate link] by Mick Manning and Brita Granström for a number of reasons:
+To get us started we chose to read Nature Adventures by Mick Manning and Brita Granström for a number of reasons:

 - Very informative without looking too much like a textbook